oussama123-ai/ATB-susceptibility-detection/README.md

 This can be a decision support tool for the doctor or nurse when testing on a diffusion plate.
-Firstly, an improvement to the existing model ASTlib(https://mpascucci.github.io/AST-image-processing/)was given using Tensorflow and OpenCV, based on data augmentation techniques (See Part 3.3.1) and it resulted in an efficiency of about 80%.
-Secondly, a model entitled SEGlib was created using Keras and Mask R-CNN in order to optimize the model in terms of execution.
+Firstly, an improvement to the existing model ASTlib(https://mpascucci.github.io/AST-image-processing/)was given using Tensorflow and OpenCV, based on data augmentation techniques and it resulted in an efficiency of about 80%.
+Secondly, a model entitled SEGlib (https://github.com/oussama123-ai/Classification-of-antibiotic-resistance-) was created using Keras and Mask R-CNN in order to optimize the model in terms of execution.
 As a result, the evaluation of the results showed a high efficiency compared to the first model of the order of 90.5%.